The Paul Law Firm P.C.

 1. A provider-patient relationship existed

-2. The ER provider breached the standard of care
+2. The emergency room provider breached the standard of care

 3. The breach occurred during emergency treatment